senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

 1. **Note:** These instructions will only be required during the Senzing V4 beta.
    After Senzing V4 is public, the Docker image will be available on [DockerHub].
-1. To get values for `<get-from-Senzing>`, visit [Become a Senzing Beta Tester].
+1. To get values for `<get-from-Senzing>`, email <sales@senzing.com> to request access to Senzing V4 Beta.
-    1. In the response email, in the "Installing Senzing v4 Beta (Debian-based)" section, you'll see a `wget`command in step #2.
+    1. After signing up, a response email will have a "Installing Senzing v4 Beta (Debian-based)" section where you'll see a `wget`command in step #2.
     1. The URL in the `wget` command contains the information needed in the environment variables.
         1. The `SENZING_APT_REPOSITORY_URL` value is the `https://hostname` portion of the URL (i.e. Everything *before* the last forward-slash).